 The top of the pane includes preset styles for either fitting the current photo inside the size of the print, or filling the entire size of the print.
 It also includes options for printing at common print sizes, including 8x10, 5x7, 4x6; and options for printing to a contact sheet.
-You can also create custom print sizes via the Custom section at the bottom of the pane; just set the width and height of the print size, and whether you wish to fit the image to the print size, or to fill the frame with it.
+You can also create custom print sizes via the Custom section at the bottom of the pane; just set the width and height of the print size, and whether you wish to fit the image to the print size of the photo or photos you are printing.

+size, or to fill the frame with it.
 If you would like to save this print size as a style, click on the More pop-up at the top of the pane, and choose Save as New Style from the menu.
 You'll then be able to recall that style from the More pop-up whenever you print.